-The Individual Education Program Plan (IEP) is a written plan/program developed by the school's special education team with input from the parents and specifies the student's academic goals and the method to obtain these goals.
+The Individual Education Program Plan (IEP) requires that the student must qualify for special education and is limited to those with special education needs resulting from intellectual and/or emotional disorders/disabilities that result in significant educational delays.
+The IEP is a written plan/program developed by the school's special education team with input from the parents and specifies the student's academic goals and the method to obtain these goals.
 The plan also identifies transition arrangements.
-The law expects school districts to bring together parents, students, general educators and special educators to make important educational decisions with consensus from the team for students with an IEP and those decisions will be reflected in the documentation.

-INFORMED ASSENT
+INFORMED ASSENT29